ADA Accessible Bus Stop Dashboard:

 - 2100 East: 2100 South to Foothill Blvd (Route 21)

-Phase 2 (starting in 2022) will focus on making improvements on the following corridors to accommodate new transit service in Salt Lake City’s Westside neighborhoods:
+Phase 2 (finishing in 2022) focused on making improvements on the following corridors to accommodate new transit service and increase access primarily in Salt Lake City’s neighborhoods:

 - 1000 North (Redwood Road to 900 West)